blinklad/vim-colorschemes-picker/README.md

 4. When you open a split;
 5. Much, much more...

+The frequency of these biases can be __hinted__ at, but only to certain extent (as to not defeat the purpose of relinquishing control of your scheme).
+The idea is that the bias used for selecting colours from like | love | hate will converge to an ideal set of characteristics over time.

 This plugin has been adapted in a slightly more opinionated fashion to suit the current authors preference for the [Base16 project](https://github.com/chriskempson/base16) as well as memes.
 Like real life, memes can be opted out of through the provided variables.